 Sheree’s practice is focused on the preparation and prosecution of patent and trademark applications.
 She also prepares patentability opinions, freedom-to-operate opinions, non-infringement opinions, invalidity opinions, and prosecution and litigation of U.S. trademarks.

 Sheree has expertise in biotechnology, including molecular biology, biochemistry, virology, medical diagnostics, and botany.
 She has extensive experience prosecuting plant patents.
-Additionally, Sheree has served on the firm’s Management Committee, and is currently Chair of the firm’s Administrative Services Committee.
+Additionally, Sheree has served on the firm’s Management Committee and the firm’s Administrative Services Committee.

 Sheree joined Klarquist in 1998 as a patent agent and became partner in 2008.